stadiamaps/stadiamaps-api-py/DEVELOPING.md

 When making schema changes, you may need to temporarily remove [README.md](README.md) from [.openapi-generator-ignore](.openapi-generator-ignore) and merge in the updated docs.

+### Generator bugs

+The following info is current as of v6.6.0.

-The current release (6.6.0) of the generator's `python` generator is broken, but `python-nextgen` works.
+The current release of the generator's `python` generator is completely broken, but `python-nextgen` works.
 The next release is scheduled to rename `python-nextgen` to `python`.
-This is reflected in the command above.

-The auto-generated code (as of generator 6.6.0) does not pass flake8, so we have disabled the checks.
+The auto-generated code does not pass flake8, so we have disabled the checks.

+The auto-generated model for time/distance matrix responses is broken.
+Specifically, it does not correctly generate parsing code correctly for `sources`, `targets`, or `sources_to_targets`.
+We have gone ahead and applied a quick-and-evil patch to the auto-generated code.
+Be careful that you discard any changes when regenerating models until the upstream fixes the issue (not counting on that happening soon).
+If you accidentally clobber these patches, the oversight should be caught by the integration tests.